 When they have read and understood the above guidance, volunteers need to be registered by Cheshire East Council.
 The process for allowing Adopt-a-Path volunteers to obtain a letter of authority is described below:

-- OR download the above form “Volunteer waymark and veg cut registration letter.
+- Download the above form “Volunteer waymark and veg cut registration letter” (click the link above).

 - complete the form.